masewillis/news-zones/README.md

-README

-new readme ready to go

-# Written by David on 06/12/14 at 6:45 pm
+##README

 Web application:
-World Lens - What is currently the most important in a particular region?
+World Lens - What news is currently most important in a particular region?

-Every country and culture have its own unique perspective of the world.
-What are the most important news headlines on these unique places?
-Taking the most important local newspapers and trusted web sources, we create a worldwide visual guide of trending topics, user-specific topics and subject categories.
+Every country and culture has its own unique perspective of the world.
+What are the most important news subjects in these unique places?
+Using influential local media sources, we create a customizable visual guide to trending news topics.

 Technologies used for this project: